o3bvv/isotopic-logging/README.rst

 - Prefix injectors: they store or/and generate prefixes and inject them into strings.
-- Injection contexts: they manage injectors (get or create them), track scope execution time.
+- Injection contexts: they manage injectors (get or create them) and track scope execution time.
-- Injection scopes: they manage visibility of injectors and bound operation execution time.
+- Injection scopes: they drive creation of injectors and bound operation execution time.
 - Logger wrapper: culmination of other concepts.
-Wraps loggers providing methods for creation of injection contexts.
+Wraps loggers and provides methods for creation of injection contexts.

 These concepts may be used separately or as a whole combination in form of